 Now I don’t want to overstate my case here but Walter Jackson has never failed to hit the spot since that first Okeh selection I bought in the olden days.
 In the 60s alone there were so many outstanding voices, those obvious ones you take for granted like Otis, Marvin, Aretha & Al Green.
 Walter Jackson’s smooth, dramatic & powerful vocals are distinctive &, in these golden Okeh years, were of a quality to match the greats.
 Walter was a crooner with soul.
 When I first heard his version of “My Ship Is Comin’ In” (a hit for the Walker Brothers) it was like…so that’s how that song goes…perfect.
 His later work does drift to the middle of the road but the Okeh team ensured that his ballads had balls & while the songs were not hits they are classics.
 “Welcome Home”, a best of collection from these years will make your life better.

 I did not know that Walter had suffered polio as a child & had to use crutches.
 The only Y-Tube clip is from the late-70s & has no sound.
-At a time when Chicago soul was young & quite wonderfully gauche he brought a polish & authority to songs like “It’s All Right” while the budding “Iceman”, Jerry Butler, was watching carefully & taking notes.
+At a time when Chicago soul was young & quite wonderfully gauche he brought a polish & authority to songs like “It’s All Over” while the budding “Iceman”, Jerry Butler, was watching carefully & taking notes.